Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Strand on the Green postcards

-Strand on the Green is on the eastern side of Kew Bridge, a few minutes from the eastern end of Brentford, the Thames is to the right in both cards.
+Strand on the Green is on the eastern side of Kew Bridge, a few minutes from the eastern end of Brentford, the Thames is to the right and the views are all towards the east.

 The first postcard dates from the early 1900s I think.
 It is a flimsy card, printed in Germany and published by Mayer & Co Chiswick.
 It has not been used.